BabylonJS/Documentation/content/features/featuresDeepDive/postProcesses/IBLShadowsRenderingPipeline.md

 1. The scene is rendered to the voxel grid, layer by layer, as it's not possible to render to the entire 3D texture at once in WebGL.
 The voxelization uses the maximum number of draw buffers to render several layers in each render pass.
 The higher-resolution the voxel grid is, the more passes will be necessary and the slower the voxelization will be.
 1. If `triPlanarVoxelization` is enabled (the default), the voxelization will be done three times, once along each axis.
 The purpose of this is to avoid missing triangles that are parallel to the camera's line-of-sight.
 Disabling `triPlanarVoxelization` will speed up voxelization time but can often result in missing geometry.
-1. After the voxel grid is generated, the heirarchical mips need to be generated for it.
+1. After the voxel grid is generated, the hierarchical mips need to be generated for it.
 These are successively smaller and smaller textures that are used by the voxel tracing algorithm to efficiently traverse the voxel grid and find ray-geometry intersections, something like an octree.

 ### Each Frame